PoisotLab/ms_metaweb_transfer/README.md

-phylogenetic signal because they have a conserved pattern of evolutionary convergence that encompasses a wide range of ecological and evolutionary mechanisms [@Mouquet2012EcoAdv; @Cavender-Bares2009MerCom], and - most importantly - retain this signal even when it is not detectable at the community scale [@Poisot2018IntRet; @Hutchinson2017CopSig].
-Finally, species interactions at macro-ecological scales seem to respond mostly to macro-evolutionary processes [@Price2003MacThe]; which is evidenced by the presence of conserved backbones in food webs [@Mora2018IdeCom; @DallaRiva2016ExpEvo], strong evolutionary signature on prey choice [@Stouffer2012EvoCon], and strong phylogenetic signature in food web intervality [@Eklof2016PhyCom].
+phylogenetic signal because they have a conserved pattern of evolutionary convergence that encompasses a wide range of ecological and evolutionary mechanisms [@Mouquet2012EcoAdv; @Cavender-Bares2009MerCom], and - most importantly - retain this signal even if it is obscured at the community scale due to *e.g.* local conditions [@Poisot2018IntRet; @Hutchinson2017CopSig].
+Finally, species interactions at macro-ecological scales seem to respond mostly to macro-evolutionary processes [@Price2003MacThe]; which is evidenced by the presence of conserved backbones in food webs [@Mora2018IdeCom;
+@DallaRiva2016ExpEvo], strong evolutionary signature on prey choice [@Stouffer2012EvoCon], and strong phylogenetic signature in food web intervality [@Eklof2016PhyCom].
 Phylogenetic reconstruction has also previously been used within the context of ecological networks, namely understanding ancestral plant-insect interactions [@Braga2021PhyRec].
 Taken together, these considerations suggest that phylogenies can reliably be used to transfer knowledge on species interactions.

 ![Overview of the phylogenetic transfer learning (and prediction) of species interactions networks.
 Starting from an initial, known, network, we learn its